Jack Spong (footballer): Brighton & Hove Albion

 Spong made his professional debut for Brighton & Hove Albion, on 25 September 2019 in a 3–1 defeat at home against Aston Villa in the EFL Cup.

+On 16 June 2023, Spong was released from his contract with Brighton.

 Crawley Town (loan)

 On 31 January 2023, Spong joined fellow Sussex side Crawley Town of League Two on loan for the remainder of the season.
 He made his first league appearance of his professional career on his Crawley Town debut, coming on as a 89th minute substitute in the 1–0 away loss at Leyton Orient on 18 February.

+Queen's Park

+On 22 June 2023, after being released by Brighton, it was confirmed that Spong had signed for Scottish Championship side Queen's Park.
+He left the club by mutual consent in January 2024.